 William Shatner returns as Captain Kirk for his seventh appearance in a ‘Star Trek’ movie.
 I enjoyed Kirk’s appearance in this movie, or what there is of it.
 Kirk was reluctant to come as a guest aboard the Enterprise-B. He also seems to be regretting being in retirement after being a captain for so long.

 Captain Picard and the Enterprise-D deal with the consequences of the Enterprise-B rescue mission, as an El Aurian scientist called Soran wants to enter the Nexus for his own personal agenda.
-Soran is mad and Picard has to see that he is stopped and he can’t do it alone.
+Soran is mad and Picard has to see that he’s stopped.
+But he can’t do it alone.
 Will another captain help him?

 Patrick Stewart is tremendous as Captain Jean-Luc Picard in this movie.
 This was the first time I’d seen him as Captain Picard in ‘Star Trek’.
 Picard is also on a journey of his own, especially as members of his family died tragically and he has to resist the temptation of the Nexus to stop Soran.

-Brent Spiner (who I’ve met at a convention) stars Lt.
+Brent Spiner (who I’ve met at the ‘London Film and Comic Con’ in July 2011) stars as Lt.
 Commander Data, the android aboard the Enterprise-D. I liked Data immediately from seeing this movie and he became one of my favourite ‘Star Trek’ characters.
 In the film, Data tries to use an emotion chip that he acquired from ‘Descent’.

 LeVar Burton stars as Lt.
 Commander Geordi La Forge, the blind engineer who can see with his visor.
-I enjoyed Geordi and Data’s scenes together as they clearly show to be best friends.
-Geordi unfortunately does get captured by Soran and the Klingon and use his visor against the Enterprise-D.
+I enjoyed Geordi and Data’s scenes together, as they clearly show to be best friends.
+Geordi unfortunately does get captured by Soran and the Klingons and they use his visor against the Enterprise-D.

 Michael Dorn stars as Worf, the Klingon security officer aboard the Enterprise-D. Worf has recently been promoted to Lt.
 Commander following his seven-year service aboard the Enterprise.
 I liked Worf as a character and enjoyed how he behaved as a vital crewmember aboard the Enterprise ship.

 Gates McFadden stars as Dr. Beverly Crusher, the chief medical officer aboard the Enterprise-D and Marina Sirtis stars as Counselor Deanna Troi, the ship’s counselor.
-I don’t think the two ladies got much development as characters from this movie, but I did like it when Troi is concerned for Picard.
+I don’t think the two ladies get much development as characters from the movie, but I did like it when Troi shows concern for Picard.

-Malcolm McDowell guest stars as the villain in this movie as Tolian Soran.
-Soran is a madman who is obsessed with getting back inside the Nexus where all your dreams and fantasies come true.
+Malcolm McDowell guest stars as the villain of this movie as Tolian Soran.
+Soran is a madman who’s obsessed with getting back inside the Nexus where all your dreams and fantasies come true.
 Soran will do anything to get his way, even if it means destroying a solar system and killing millions as well.

 And let’s not forget Whoopi Goldberg as Guinan, bartender of Ten Forward on the Enterprise-D. Guinan becomes helpful and a guide to Picard in his mission to stop Soran from reaching the Nexus.
 Guinan knows who Soran is, since they’re both El Aurians and were once on the same transport ship.